jocalao001/holbertonschool-shell/io_redirections_and_filters/README.md

 23. Empty casks make the most noise
 Write a command that finds all empty files and directories in the current directory and all sub-directories.

+24. A gif is worth ten thousand words
+Write a script that lists all the files with a .gif extension in the current directory and all its sub-directories.